Target365/sdk-for-node/USERGUIDE.md

    recipient: '+4798079008',
    sender: 'Sender',
    prefixText: 'Your pin code is ',
-   suffixText: ' to log on to acme.inc'
+   suffixText: ' to log on to acme.inc',
+   pincodeLength: 4,
+   maxAttempts: 3
 };

 serviceClient.postPincode(pincode);
 ```

+prefixText, suffixText and pincodeLength are optional.
+If specified, pincodeLength must be between 4 and 6 and maxAttempts must be between 1 and 5.

 ### Verify pincode
 This example shows how to verify the pincode sent in the previous step and entered on a web page by the user.
 Use the TransactionId provided in the previous step.